rolepoint/flump/docs/examples.rst

     $ cd docs/examples

-You will then need to install the `sqlalchemy-requirements.txt` file to run this example:
+You will then need to install the `basic-requirments.txt` file to run this example:

 .. code-block:: guess

-    $ pip install -r limited-http-methods-requirements.txt
+    $ pip install -r basic-requirements.txt

-You can now run the code from sqlalchemy-auth.py by running:
+You can now run the code from limited-http-methods.py by running:

 .. code-block:: guess